 Video requires special consideration because, in addition to the Fair Use allowances, Section 110(1) of the Copyright Law, Title 17, U.S. Code allows for "performance or display of a work by instructors or pupils in the course of face-to-face teaching activities of a nonprofit educational institution, in a classroom or similar place devoted to instruction."
 LITS provides the services and resources below to facilitate course use.
 Other uses may require public performance rights.
 Repurposing video in the course of a project or assignment may also present special challenges.

-LITS subscribes to the Kanopy streaming service (as well as AVON, Docuseek, and some smaller collections) which include a wide variety of documentaries, indie and foreign films, classics, and blockbuster movies.
-Our Kanopy license allows for group viewing both inside and outside of classroom instruction.
-Please note that commercial streaming services, like Netflix and Amazon, are for "home use" only.
+LITS subscribes to the Kanopy streaming service (as well as AVONDocuseek, and some smaller collections) which includes a wide variety of documentaries, indie and foreign films, classics, and blockbuster movies.
+Our licenses allows for classroom use.
+For other uses, please contact us at mhc-teaching-film-g@mtholyoke.edu.
+Note that commercial streaming services, like Netflix and Amazon, are for "home use" only.

 If you wish to show a video on campus (including both DVD and streaming), please see Public Performance Rights to determine whether you need permissions.